zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/livelabs-faq/livelabs-faq.md

     -	Don’t share the github.io links, we do not track this URL and that may change.
 7. How to look for a specific workshop to run?
     -	Search in [LiveLabs](https://apexapps.oracle.com/pls/apex/f?p=133:1).
 It is self-service.
-    -	Or click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to LWMS.
+    -	Or click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to WMS.
     -	Look through the catalog or search the workshop using the Search bar on the top.
     -	If the status of the workshop is in production on the tile, click on the tile.
     -	Look for the production link field to navigate to the workshop and run.